What is a Child Care Health Consultant?

 - A child care facility with a score below 3.0 in health and safety (PCR’s) on the Environment Rating Scale Assessment will be offered CCHC Program services

-- A child care facility director/owner may self-refer for assistance
+- A child care facility director/owner, or any child care provider, may self-refer for assistance

 Disclaimer: The content of the Child Care Health Consultant Program and of the IdahoSTARS web site is for informational purposes only.
 The content is not intended to be a substitute for professional medical or safety advice.
 Always seek the advice of appropriate professionals and organizations such as your physician, Centers for Disease Control and Prevention, your local Health Department, and the Consumer Product Safety Commission with any questions related to their expertise.
 Never disregard professional advice or delay in seeking it because of something you have read on the IdahoSTARS web site or learned from the Child Care Health Consultant Program.